darafferty/rapthor/docs/source/parset.rst

         strategy file.

     selfcal_data_fraction
-        Fraction of data to use (default = 1.0).
+        Fraction of data to use (default = 0.2).
 If less than one, the input data are divided by time into chunks that sum to the requested fraction, spaced out evenly over the full time range.
+Using a low value (0.2 or so) is strongly recommended for large observations (e.g., with full-bandwidth and of more than a few hours).

     final_data_fraction
         A final data fraction can be specified (default = ``selfcal_data_fraction``)